RyanGan/washington_wildfire_2012/README.md

 ### Overview

-This GitHub repo contains R code relevant to the NASA wildfire smoke project and is specific to our work on 2012 health data from Washington State.
+This GitHub repository contains R code and some files relevant to the NASA wildfire smoke project and is specific to our work on assessing the relationship between wildfire smoke exposure and hospital-related morbidity in Washington State during the 2012 wildfire season.
+This Git repository contains code and some data used in the manuscript "Comparison of wildfire smoke estimation methods and associations with cardiopulmonary-related hosptial admissions" found online and opensource here: http://onlinelibrary.wiley.com/doi/10.1002/2017GH000073/full.

-This project uses protected health information.
-Therefore, data files are not available due to data use agreements with Washington State Health Department.
+This project uses protected health information (i.e. admission date of a patient and reported ZIP code) covered by the Health Information Portability and Accountability Act.
+Therefore, Washington Comprehensive Hospital Abstract Reporting System (CHARS) data are not available due to data use agreements with Washington State Health Department.

-For the Washington state wildfire project, it can be divided in to code for 2 papers at this time.
-The first is a morbidity paper using zipcode level exposure.
-The second is a morbidity/mortality paper using county level exposure.

-There is also a seperate repository for 2015 health data as well as repositories for other states that I have health data on.
-I will likely consolidate all my project code.

-### Comparison of wildfire smoke estimation methods and associations with cardiopulmonary-related admissions

-Manuscript code for creating case-crossover datasets can be found "data_management" directory.

-Be sure to put a link here to the CSU repository that contains smoke data as well.
+### Folder Descriptions